arielherself/espresso/README.md

 ## Twitter’s limbo earnings

-Twitter’s results, due on Friday, are expected to be mixed.
-But regardless of what they say, investors’ minds will be elsewhere.
+Twitter’s results on Friday were characteristically gloomy: the company reported a drop in revenue from a year earlier and a $66m profit last year swung to a $270m loss.
+Yet investors still have bigger things to worry about.
 They will be focused on the social-media platform’s messy legal dispute with Elon Musk, the billionaire who tried to buy the firm before changing his mind.

 Twitter’s product, user numbers and revenues have [long been disappointing](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up).
 But Mr Musk’s expression of interest in buying the firm in April plunged Twitter into chaos.
 Staff revolted at the idea of working for a plutocrat.
 The promise of a $44bn payout for shareholders kept things moving.
 But earlier this month Mr Musk rescinded his offer.